draeger-lab/refinegems/docs/source/usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If the idea is to load a list of media - from the database or externel, with or without modifications - it might be useful to use the media configuration file.
-There, different media names with options for modifications can be listed and subsequently loaded using :py:func:`~refinegems.classes.medium` or used as input for other entry points that requires a list of media or the config itself.
+There, different media names with options for modifications can be listed and subsequently loaded using :py:class:`~refinegems.classes.medium` or used as input for other entry points that requires a list of media or the config itself.

 .. toctree::